Nikolai10/EGIC/README.md

 that predicts the residual between a MSE-optimized and GAN-optimized decoder output.
 On the receiver side, the user can then control the impact of the residual on the GAN-based reconstruction.
-Together with improved GANbased building blocks, EGIC outperforms a wide-variety of perception-oriented and distortion-oriented baselines, including HiFiC, MRIC and DIRAC, while performing almost on par with VTM-20.0 on the distortion end.
+Together with improved GAN-based building blocks, EGIC outperforms a wide-variety of perception-oriented and distortion-oriented baselines, including HiFiC, MRIC and DIRAC, while performing almost on par with VTM-20.0 on the distortion end.
 EGIC is simple to implement, very lightweight (e.g. 0.18× model parameters compared to HiFiC) and provides excellent interpolation characteristics, which makes it a promising candidate